Things to keep in mind

 Comfortable walking shoes (many studios involve steps or uneven terrain)

-Your printed UOS25 Map (you can pick it up along with your wristband at BIASA Sanggingan, starting 21 May)
+Your printed UOS25 Map (you can pick it up along with your wristband at BIASA Ubud, starting 21 May)

 Reusable water bottle (Terra refill stations available at the Hub)